About the Collection

 Those two pots are the genesis of this collection.
 The collecting, in turn, has become an excuse to return to Hopi often and come to know Hopi and Tewa-Hopi people, their mesas, and the institutions they have created.
 I am generally able to visit Hopi at least once a year (and more frequently in good years).
 With the passage of time and generations, the connections with Connecticut have faded and northern Arizona is now where I go to relax and renew.

-Making pottery at Hopi is a spiritual practice and pots from Hopi are not objects but rather have a living spirit.
-As the pots in this collection make they way back to Arizona, the MNA, and then (hopefully) to a museum on the reservation, I hope they feel honored and find pleasure returning home.
+Making pottery at Hopi is a spiritual practice; potters do not see their pots as objects but rather as animate objects that participate in their own creation.
+As the pots in this collection make they way back to Arizona, the MNA, and perhaps to a museum on the reservation, I hope they feel honored and find pleasure returning home.

 Access to this collection at both the MNA and a reservation museum will allow Hopi artists to experience the accomplishments of past generations and be inspired.
 It would be particularly gratifying if the students and teachers of Hopitutuqaiki (The Hopi School) become friends with these pots.